Documentation menu

 Cookies

-By default, our tracking code will not use, nor will it transmit cookies.
+By default, our tracking code neither uses nor transmits cookies.

-In the Site settings, it is possible to enable Cookie Support.
-When this setting is enabled, the tracker code will create HTTP(S) only, SameSite restricted cookie valid for 24h since the last activity.
+In the Site settings, you can enable Cookie Support.
+When this setting is activated, the tracker code will create an HTTP(S)-only, SameSite restricted cookie valid for 24 hours since the last activity.

 Because the cookie is HTTP(S) only, your browser is instructed not to share it with other scripts that you might be using on your site.